femboyfin/dbdideas/survivor_perks.md

 or

-- Increase second slot maximum rarity from Uncommon to Rare
+- Increased second slot maximum rarity from Uncommon to Rare
   - Provides a slight increase in the average strength of items retrieved.